MPC Key Generation

 const walletId = await fireblocks.NCW.createWallet();

-Next, a new account should be created within the newly created NCW.
+Next, create a new account in the newly created NCW (also on the backend).

 // create account under wallet